axelio/photos/README.md

-Gallery mechanism implemented for one of the projects at work
+Photo gallery mechanism implemented for one of the commercial projects.

 https://axelio.github.io/photos/#